EnterpriseDB/mysql_fdw/README.md

   * `import_enum_as_text`: This option can be used to map MySQL ENUM type to TEXT type in the definitions of foreign tables, otherwise emit a warning for type to be created.
 The default is `false`.
+  * `import_generated`: This option controls whether GENERATED column expressions are included in the definitions of foreign tables imported from a foreign server or not.
+The default is `true`.
+The IMPORT will fail altogether if an imported generated expression uses a function or operator that does not exist on PostgreSQL.

 Examples
 --------